Spiritomega/AI_Alt_Text_Generator/README.md

 - **Filename Generation**: Adjust `generate_filename` to modify how filenames are created from descriptions.
 - **Caption Generation**: Modify the `max_new_tokens` parameter in `generate` for shorter or longer captions.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

----